 In this post, I report back on my findings to help you decide which club is best for your golf game.

-For starters, I will highlight the differences between these clubs, which include their head construction, shaft length, and loft angle.
+For starters, I’ll highlight the differences between these clubs, which include their head construction, shaft length, and loft angle.
 In addition, I will explain which one I found offered the best workability and roll upon landing.

 Table of Contents